Social Work Theories

 On successful completion of this unit, students will be able to:

-1. Understand the role of theory in social work;
+1. Exhibit understanding of the role of theory in social work;

 3. Apply selected theories to contemporary social work practice; and